glabatlas/DTGN/README.md

 ### Gene Expression Data

-- Header Row: The first row contains the column headers.
+- **Header Row**: The first row contains the column headers.
 The first column is geneSymbol, and the subsequent columns are labeled as TimePoint1, TimePoint2, ..., TimePointN.
-- Data Rows: Each subsequent row represents the expression data for a specific gene at different time points.
+- **Data Rows**: Each subsequent row represents the expression data for a specific gene at different time points.

 | geneSymbol | TimePoint1 | TimePoint2 | TimePoint3 | TimePoint4 | ... | TimePointN |
 |------------|-------------|-------------|-------------|-------------|-----|-------------|